carlosajove/LLMiri/README.md

 ### 4. Transformer

-The `transformer` module leverages Large Language Models (LLMs) to interpret natural language commands and translate them into instructions that the robotic arm can understand.
+The `transformer` module leverages seves as an interface with Large Language Models (LLMs).

 [More about the Transformer module](transformer/README.md)